-Marketing and Sales Distribution
+Marketing and Sales

+Distribution

-We sell the FMS and procedure disposables through various methods that may include a direct sales force, independent distributors and manufacturer's representatives covering the vast majority of major U.S. and outside U.S. markets.
-Currently we have six regional managers selling, and demoing the FMS for prospective customers and distributors, as well as, supporting our current customer base for disposable resupply.
-We are close to signing contracts with various hospital purchasing groups and have signed on an independent distributor.
+We sell the FMS and procedure disposables through various methods that include a direct sales force, independent distributors and manufacturer's representatives covering the vast majority of major U.S. and outside U.S. markets.
+Currently we have two Regional Managers selling, and demoing the FMS for prospective customers and distributors, as well as, supporting our current customer base for disposable resupply.
+We have hired five additional Regional Managers and close to signing contracts with a hospital purchasing group and an independent distributor.
 Our targeted customer base includes nursing administration, operating room managers, CFOs, CEOs, risk management, and infection control.
 Other professionals with an interest in the product include physicians, nurses, biomedical engineering, anesthetists, imaging, anesthesiologists, human resources, legal, administration and housekeeping.

-The major focus of our marketing efforts will be to introduce the FMS as a standalone device capable of effectively removing infectious waste and disposing of it automatically while providing accurate measurement of fluids removed, and also limiting exposure of the surgical team and healthcare support staff.
+The major focus of our marketing efforts are to introduce the FMS as a standalone device capable of effectively removing infectious waste and disposing of it automatically while providing accurate measurement of fluids removed, and also limiting exposure of the surgical team and healthcare support staff.